maguro27/UVIRT/README.md

 >Sensors 2020

 ## Explanation of this prepository
+- `datasets`: Dataset directory.
+It includes the train and test pair text files.
+- `fid`: For computing FID.
+The modified version scripts of [pytorch-fid](https://github.com/mseitzer/pytorch-fid)
 - `gdwct`: Git submodule.
 We use [the official PyTorch implementation of the GDWCT paper](https://github.com/WonwoongCho/GDWCT).
 - `.gitmodules`: For git submodule.
 - `data_loader_mpv.py`: Dataloader file for overwriting the gdwct dataloader.
 - `googleDrive_download_folder.py`: Script using PyDrive for downloading the preprocessed MPV dataset.
+- `make_pair_text.py`: The script of making a unpair text of the train and test datasets for computing FID.
 - `mpv.yaml`: Config file for training UVIRT on the MPV dataset.
 - `run_uvirt.py`: Main running script.
+- `requirements.txt`: For installing each modules.

 ## Dependencies
 This repository environment is as follow.
 We did not check the environment except for the following envirionment.